-After that, try connecting to the internet and see if you are still getting the same issue or not.
+After that, try connecting to the internet and see if you are still getting the same issue.

 4] Enable Ethernet Connection

 There is also a high chance that you have disabled the Ethernet connection mistakenly.
 Hence, you are not able to connect to the internet.
-And the below steps would help you to enable Ethernet connection on Windows 10:
+And the below steps will help you to enable an Ethernet connection on Windows:

-- At first, press Windows key + R to launch the RUN prompt.
+- First, press the Windows key + R to launch the RUN prompt.

 - Then type down ncpa.cpl and press Enter to open Network Connections.